Pruthviraj7/http5112_Assignment_3/README.md

 ### Client-Side Validation

-- Implemented using JavaScript on the Add Teacher page.
+- Implemented using JavaScript on the Add Teacher and Update Teacher pages.
 - Validates mandatory fields and ensures the salary is a positive number.

 ### Server-Side Validation